Zell am See: Luxury tourism and Porsche family

-In the 19th century, Zell am See became known as a summer and winter resort for the Austrian and European aristocracy, such as the Empress Elisabeth "Sissi" of Austria, Emperor Franz Joseph or the von Trapp family.
+In the 19th century, Zell am See became known as a summer and winter resort for the Austrian and European aristocracy, such as the Empress Elisabeth "Sissi" of Austria, Emperor Franz Joseph, or the von Trapp family.

 Zell am See is the seat of the Porsche family, which has significantly contributed to the town's international standing.
-Since 2001, the family operates the local airport, and in 2007 the Ferry Porsche Congress Center for conventions was completed.
+Since 2001, the family operates the local airport, and in 2007, the Ferry Porsche Congress Center for conventions was completed.
 In cooperation with the municipality, the Porsche family annually hosts the International Porsche Days in summer and the Greger Porsche Ice Race (since 1952) in winter.
 The family also owns the Schloss Prielau hotel, situated in a historic castle formerly owned by Hugo von Hoffmansthal on the shore of Lake Zell.
 The family's private estate is located in the district of Zell am See-Süd.

 In the 21st century, Zell am See became a popular summer vacation spot for wealthy Russians and Arabs, many of whom spend their whole summer in one of the luxury lakefront hotels.
+From November 2022 to October 2023, it recorded 2,792,393 overnight stays, almost as many in summer as in winter.
+In the 2022/23 winter season, 318,000 visitors stayed in the region (just over 1.4 million overnight stays).

 History

 The area of Zell am See was continuously populated at least since Roman times.
 About 740 AD, by order of Bishop Johannes (John) I of Salzburg, monks founded the village within the stem duchy of Bavaria, which was mentioned as Cella in Bisonzio in a 743 deed.
 The denotation Cella or German: Zelle refers to a monk's cell in the sense of a monastery, Bisonzio is the name of the Pinzgau region.
 Zell received the rights of a market town in 1357.
 During the German Peasants' War in 1526, the area was a site of heavy fighting against the troops of Swabian League.
 The Zell am See citizens had not participated in the uprising, nevertheless 200 years later, numerous Protestant inhabitants were expelled from Salzburg by order of Prince-Archbishop Count Leopold Anton von Firmian.

 From 1800, the town was occupied by French troops during the Napoleonic Wars.
 After the secularisation of the Salzburg Archbishopric, "Zell am See" finally passed to the Austrian Empire by resolution of the Vienna Congress in 1816.
 When in 1850 neighbouring Saalfelden became the capital of the Pinzgau district, the town's mayor successfully strived for relocating the administrative seat to Zell.
 The town's development was decisively promoted by the opening of the Salzburg-Tyrol Railway line (Giselabahn) on 30 July 1875, starting the annual summer tourism season.
+In 1885, Empress Elisabeth ‘Sissi’ visited the Schmittenhöhe, later in 1893 Emperor Franz Joseph I visited Zell am See.
 Zell am See received city rights on 24 January 24, 1928.